anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 1 - What is System Administration?/README.md

+**System administrators have lots of responsibilities, like maintaining infrastructure services.
+IT infrastructure services are what allow an organization to function.**

+**These include connecting to the Internet, managing networks by setting up the network hardware, connecting computers to an internal network, etc.**

 **Cloud computing**: The concept and technological approach of accessing data, using applications, storing les, etc. from anywhere in the world as long as you have an internet connection